 Powers of attorney are needed regardless of wealth level for anyone over age 18.
 Even college kids need them in case they are injured, so their parents can have access.

-Give us a call today (217-726-9200) and set up a free phone chat with Dave.
-Depending on the details of your unique situation, he can then recommend what the next best step will be with regards to a POA.
+Give us a call today at 217-726-9200 to discuss how we can help.
+Depending on the details of your unique situation, we can recommend what the next best step will be with regards to a POA.